-Please check out their website and Facebook for information on how they are adapting to the coronavirus crisis.
-PIE has restarted face to face appointments but with strict social distancing and hygiene measures in place.
+Please check out PIE’s website and Facebook for more info on how they are dealing with the coronavirus crisis.
+Face to face appointments have restarted but with strict social distancing and hygiene measures in place.
 Appointments only.
 [31 July 2020]

 Who are we / What we do